University of Bologna

-The University of Bologna (Alma Mater Studiorum – Università di Bologna, abbreviated Unibo) is a public research university in Bologna, Italy.
+The University of Bologna (Alma Mater Studiorum – Università di Bologna; abbreviated Unibo) is a public research university in Bologna, Italy.
 It is the oldest university in continuous operation in the world, and the first degree-awarding institution of higher learning.
-Teaching began around 1088, with the university becoming organised as guilds of students (universitas scholarium) by the late 12th century.
-The university's emblem carries the motto, Alma Mater Studiorum ("Nourishing mother of studies"), and the date A.D.
+Teaching began around 1088, with the university becoming organised as universitas scholarium or guilds of students by the late 12th century.
+The university's emblem carries the motto Alma Mater Studiorum (Latin for 'Nourishing mother of studies') and the date A.D.
 1088.
 With over 90,000 students, the University of Bologna is one of the largest universities in Europe.

-The university saw the first woman to earn a university degree and teach at a university, Bettisia Gozzadini, and the first woman to earn both a doctorate in science and a salaried position as a university professor, Laura Bassi.
-The University of Bologna has had a central role in the sciences during the medieval age and the Italian renaissance, where it housed and educated Nicholas Copernicus as well as numerous other renaissance mathematicians.
-It has educated a wide range of notable alumni, amongst them a large number of Italian scientists, prime ministers, supreme court judges, and priests.
+The university saw the first woman to earn a university degree and teach at a university (Bettisia Gozzadini), and the first woman to earn both a doctorate in science and a salaried position as a university professor (Laura Bassi).
+The University of Bologna had a central role in the sciences during the medieval age and the Italian Renaissance, when it housed and educated Nicholas Copernicus in addition to numerous other Renaissance mathematicians.
+It has educated a wide range of notable alumni, amongst them a large number of Italian scientists, prime ministers, supreme court judges and priests.

-Aside from its main campus in Bologna, the University has additional campuses in Cesena, Forlì, Ravenna and Rimini as well as branch centres abroad in Buenos Aires, New York, Brussels, and Shanghai.
+Aside from its main campus in Bologna, the university has additional campuses in Cesena (including Cesenatico), Forlì, Ravenna (including Faenza) and Rimini, as well as teaching facilities in Ozzano and Imola and branches abroad in Buenos Aires, New York, Brussels and Shanghai.
 It houses the fully funded boarding college Collegio Superiore di Bologna, the Bologna School of Advanced Studies, the botanical gardens of Bologna, a large number of museums, libraries and archeological collections, as well as the Bologna University Press.